airdest/NB-Fixs/README.md

 and when you export it as vb format ,you need to use script under vb_split folder to split vb file to correct parts, so you can import it back into game.

-For convenience,  It's better to use GIMI version 3dmigoto ,so you can correctly import vb file into game.
+For convenience,  It's better to use NarakaLoaderV1.0 ,so you can correctly import vb file into game, and you can press F3 to open or close the fix.

 # DISCLAIMER
 I strongly recommend only using private servers or Single-Player Game for modding.